0xKoda/coders/readme.md

 ## Getting Started

+1. Clone the repository: `git clone https://github.com/0xKoda/coders.git && cd coders`
-1. Launch the application with `cargo run`
+2. Launch the application with `cargo run`
-2. On first run, you'll be prompted to enter your OpenRouter API key
+3. On first run, you'll be prompted to enter your OpenRouter API key
-3. Navigate the file browser to select a file to modify
+4. Navigate the file browser to select a file to modify
-4. Press the appropriate key to perform actions (as shown in the command bar)
+5. Press the appropriate key to perform actions (as shown in the command bar)

 ## Navigation and Controls